Katy Branch Library

 The branch also once again celebrated Asian/Pacific American Heritage Month.

-On November 17, the children's area of the branch was dedicated to retired children's librarian Myrtle Ross in recognition of her 36 years of public service.
-Members of local news media were present at the heavily attended event.
+On November 17, the branch's children's area was dedicated to retired children's librarian Myrtle Ross in recognition of her 36 years of public service.
+Members of the local news media were present at the well-attended event.
 Myrtle Ross is seen here laughing as she addresses the audience.
 Her portrait was hung in the children's room.

 In January 2010, Katy Branch staff held a reception to thank the Katy Friends Group for their support and help.